scotws/RISC-V-tests/docs/riscv_howto_syscalls.md

 # How to use Linux System Calls with RISC-V
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 29.
 Sep 2019
-This version: 21.
+This version: 23.
 Oct 2019

-This text assumes you have set up a basic RISC-V system with the RISC-V GNU GCC Toolchain and the Spike simulator (though you can use other emulators as well).
+This text assumes you have set up a basic RISC-V system with the RISC-V GNU GCC Toolchain and the Spike simulator or a full-scale RISC-V Linux emulation with QEMU.

 ## Background